browserpass/browserpass-extension/README.md

 1. The rest of the available password entries will be sorted by the frequency of their usage, the more times a password was used, the higher it will be in the list.
 1. Password entries with the identical usage counts are sorted by number of domain levels (specificity), i.e. `wiki.example.com` will be above `example.com`.
 1. If all the above is equal, password entries are sorted alphabetically.

+### OpenID authentication

+OpenID is often used when someone doesn't trust (or doesn't want to need to trust) a website with their authentication credentials.
+For this reason, to prevent leaking credentials Browserpass considers OpenID and username+password authentications mutually exclusive: when `openid:` field is present in a password entry, Browserpass will _only_ attempt to fill the OpenID field in a form, it will not even attempt to fill username and password fields, even if they are also present in the password entry, even if a website contains username and password fields in a login form.

 ### Modal HTTP authentication